johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Such protocol should not be able to define any non-distributed functions (not implemented yet), as it is strictly designated to define the distributed API of a distributed actor.
+Such protocol should only define distributed functions and as it is strictly designated to define the distributed API of a distributed actor.
+(This feature is pending implementation, and requires synthesis of a "proxy instance").
+A proxy instance for a distributed actor protocol can never implement non-distributed functions, however since the proxy is always _remote_ the it is impossible to invoke non-local instances of a distributed protocol instanciated proxy actor, as the it will never be local, and thus `whenLocalActor { ...}` will never run (which would have allowed calling such un-implemented functions).

 And a "client" side application, even without knowledge of how the distributed actor is implemented on the "backend" may resolve it as follows: